|Born||August 1885 Perth, Western Australia|

 Bernard's one match for Ireland was against Scotland at Hamilton Crescent in 1911.
 He was probably unlucky not to have been given further opportunities as Ireland's attack was, by this time somewhat two dimensional the pace of Gus Kelly being supported by the off spin of Bill Harrington and Bob Lambert.
 Bernard came into the match as one of three last minute substitutes.
 He appears to have been chosen to replace Bob Fowler, yet another off spinner, who, a year after his '' Boys' Own Paper" heroics for Eton v Harrow at Lord's, was denied permission by RMA Sandhurst to play in the match.
 Instead he hit a hundred for them against arch rivals RMC Woolwich.
 Ireland should probably have won at Hamilton Crescent.
 They certainly held the upper hand.
 Scotland were dismissed for 294, Bernard only getting on for 3 overs in which he took one wicket, that of WF Turnbull, the bulk of the bowling being done by the three regulars.
 Ireland possibly batted on too long with Bernard's fellow debutant Harry Mulholland and Bob Lambert both making hundreds.
 Rain and, according to Mulholland at least, some less than impartial Scottish umpiring, then denied Ireland victory.
 This time Bernard had a slightly longer bowl, and took 2/36.

 During the Great War Bernard was an Honorary Captain in the Australian Army Medical Corps.
 He was attached to an Active Service Unit, but his exact participation in events is unclear.
 Subsequently he became a Captain in the Australian Army Reserve.
 After the War he practised medicine in Perth for some years before moving to the Melbourne suburb of Malvern.
-He died in the Repatriation Hospital at another suburb, Heidelberg, another suburb, and the place where Tom Wills, founder of Australian Rules Football and a one time member of Charles Lawrence's All ireland XI had taken his own life 71 years earlier.
+He died in the Repatriation Hospital at another suburb, Heidelberg, and the place where Tom Wills, founder of Australian Rules Football and a one time member of Charles Lawrence's All ireland XI had taken his own life 71 years earlier.